oracle/python-cx_Oracle/doc/src/user_guide/initialization.rst

 Support's `Doc ID 207303.1
 <https://support.oracle.com/epmos/faces/DocumentDisplay?id=207303.1>`__.

-cx_Oracle looks for the Oracle Client libraries as follows:
+.. _wininit:

-* On Windows:
+* On Windows, cx_Oracle looks for the Oracle Client libraries as follows:

     - In the ``lib_dir`` directory specified in a call to :meth:`cx_Oracle.init_oracle_client()`.
 This directory should contain